The United States of St. Brendan the navigator; forerunner to Columbus – 16th May

 St. Conleth the patron of Kildare – 4th May

-Conleth visited St. Brigid and her nuns in nearby Kildare, and they worked together in the Lord, attracting many followers.
-Shortly after this visit, St. Brigid requested the appointment of a bishop and great deference was paid to her wishes.
-She had recommended St. Conleth, to be consecrated the first Bishop of Kildare about 490.
+Conleth lived as a hermit at Old Connell along the river Liffey, near Newbridge in Kildare.
+One day, Conleth visited St. Brigid and her nuns in nearby Kildare, and they ended up working as missionaries together, attracting many followers.
+St. Brigid was very influential and recommended the appointment of Conleth as bishop and great deference was paid to her wishes.
+The Abbot Conleth was consecrated the first Bishop of Kildare about 490.

 Facebooktwitterredditpinterestlinkedinmailby feather